qianweicheng/rasa/examples/rasasc/nlu_normal.md

 ## intent:what_is_privacy_policy
 - What is the Privacy Policy
 - Hi, After reading the privacy policy and terms and condition, I still have two questions that I would like to clarify.
+- What is Edison's Privacy Policy for the Email app?

 ## intent:what_are_terms_and_conditions
 - What are the Terms and Conditions?